Uttam Kumar: Early life

-Uttam Kumar was born as Arun Kumar Chattopadhyay on 3 September 1926 at his maternal home, situated at 51 Ahiritola Street in northern Calcutta (now Kolkata), in the Bengal Province of British India (now in West Bengal, India).
+Uttam Kumar was born as Arun Kumar Chattopadhyay on 3 September 1926 at his maternal home situated at 51 Ahiritola Street in northern Calcutta (now Kolkata), in the Bengal Province of British India (now in West Bengal, India).
 His father was Satkari Chattopadhyay, a Hindu Brahmin from Hooghly district, and his mother was Chapala Devi.
-Initially he was named "Uttam" by his maternal grandfather, although his mother did not like this name, so the name "Arun" was given.
+Initially, he was named "Uttam" by his maternal grandfather, although his mother did not like this name, so the name "Arun" was given.
 Sripurna Sanyasi, the spiritual master of his maternal family, predicted that the entire country would recognise him by the name "Uttam", seeing his smile.

 Belonging to an extended middle-class family, Kumar's father was a film projectionist in Metro Cinema.
 He had two brothers, Barun and Tarun, of which the latter also became an actor.
-His ancestral home was at 46/A Girish Mukherjee Road in Bhabanipur, where his interest in acting grew by watching the Jatra reharsed and performed by the group Suhreed Samaj, founded by his father and uncle.
+His ancestral home was at 46/A Girish Mukherjee Road in Bhabanipur, where his interest in acting grew by watching the Jatra rehearsals and performences by the group Suhreed Samaj, founded by his father and uncle.

-Kumar first studied in Chakraberia High School, where his first acting opportunity came at the age of five in the Gayasur play, which awarded him a medal, in the child role of Gayasur.
-In 1936, he found a theatre group called Lunar Club, along with his friends, whose first production was Rabindranath Tagore's Mukut.
+Kumar first studied in Chakraberia High School, where his first acting opportunity came at the age of five in the Gayasur play, for which he was awarded a medal, in the child role of Gayasur.
+In 1936, he founded a theatre group called Lunar Club, along with his friends, whose first production was Rabindranath Tagore's Mukut.
 It turned out to become a huge success, that the artists were offered a room for their rehearsals at a neighbour's home.
 His father selected him to play the role of Balarama in Suhreed Samaj's stage production Brajer Kanai.

 In 1940, Kumar moved to South Suburban School (Main), where he passed matriculation with second division in 1942.
 He joined Government Commercial College (now Goenka College of Commerce and Business Administration) for his higher studies in 1943, where he passed B. Com standard, and joined Calcutta Port Trust as a clerk in the cash department, with a monthly salary of ₹275.
-In 1943, Kumar also donated ₹1700 to the fund of Indian National Army, which was earned from a special stage production of Bankim Chandra Chatterjee's Anandamath by Lunar Club.
+In 1943, Kumar also donated ₹1700 to the fund of the Indian National Army, which was earned from a special stage production of Bankim Chandra Chatterjee's Anandamath by the Lunar Club.

 Kumar took classical music training from Nidanbandhu Banerjee in his childhood.
 An admirer of Johnny Weissmuller, he was the champion of hundred yards Freestyle at Bhabanipur Swimming Association for three consecutive seasons.
 He also learned yoga, wrestling and Lathi Khela, a traditional Bengali martial art.
 As a skilled footballer, Kumar used to play in the right-back position and was a lifelong Mohun Bagan supporter.
 At the same time, he was equally interested in playing volleyball and cricket.